 Linda held a variety of senior management positions in engineering, production operations, program management, and business development during a period of significant consolidation in the defense industry.
 Beginning her career with the Harris Corporation and Ford Aerospace, she led organizations at Martin Marietta through the Lockheed Martin merger and a subsequent divestiture to General Dynamics.

 Selected to receive the USO’s 2011 Woman of the Year Distinguished Service Award, Linda has received numerous accolades and recognitions for her professional accomplishments and philanthropic activities.
 Recognized as an innovative leader and trailblazer, she has been featured in numerous periodicals such as the Washington Post, Wall Street Journal, New York Times, and Forbes.
 The London Sunday Times proclaimed her “the first lady of defense.”

-Michael Lewis has served as senior vice president, Energy Delivery, Progress Energy Florida since January 2008.
+Michael Lewis has served as senior vice president of Energy Delivery, Progress Energy Florida since January 2008.

 Prior to HDR, Bill worked as a program manager for Wayne H. Coloney Company, Inc., and as a senior project manager and engineer of professional services at the Florida Department of Transportation.

-A main focus to Bill’s leadership has involved planning for long-term success by training talented engineers to be prepared for leadership roles.
+A main focus of Bill’s leadership has involved planning for long-term success by training talented engineers to be prepared for leadership roles.
 In his retirement, Bill has partnered with the University of Florida Engineering Leadership Institute to help continue this work with educating students.
-He serves on the advisory board for the institute, and as a visiting adjunct instructor.
+He serves on the advisory board for the institute and as a visiting adjunct instructor.